jehokang/Getting-and-Cleaning-Data-Assignment/README.md

 # Getting-and-Cleaning-Data-Assignment

-In order to run the run_analysis.R script, the data set has to be stored on "C:/R/UCI HAR Dataset"
+In order to run the run_analysis.R script, the data set has to be stored on "/UCI HAR Dataset" folder under current working directory